Great Customer Service

 • What small businesses do you NOT like to business with?

-Now, it is ALSO important that businesses offer excellent and effective products or the services the customer really wants, that the price is fair, that the location (retail or on-line) is convenient and the information is clear and consistent.
+Of course, it is ALSO important that businesses offer excellent and effective products or the services the customer really wants, that the price is fair, that the location (retail or on-line) is convenient and the information is clear and consistent.
 The people providing the service must be qualified and come well recommended.
 BUT, to get repeat business and referrals – the business owner and staff MUST pay attention to customer service!

 As business owners, we do NOT want any of the following to happen: